Global Forest Survey (GFS)

 Objective and activities

-The Global Forest Survey (GFS) project developed a global network of permanent control points, which provides information for a global characterization of land use forms.
+The Global Forest Survey (GFS) project developed a global network of permanent control points, which provide information for a global characterization of land use forms.
 The collection of the data includes an extensive selection of different subject areas, for example forest resources, biodiversity, changes in carbon balance and forest status.
 The world-wide network of inventory parcels for land use generates records that are freely available and standardized worldwide.
 The data is an important basis for the countries to participate in the REDD + mechanism.
 The project will enable countries to report their emissions through land use changes in a uniform format to the UNFCCC.
 Data collection is based on a "permanent" approach, so that changes are documented over time.
 The data will be made available to the public via the Internet portal.

 - Eco-Industrial Parks in Andra Pradesh